OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-15.md

 When a woman has a discharge, if her discharge is blood, she shall be in her menstrual impurity for seven days, and whoever touches her shall be unclean until evening.

 ## Leviticus 15:20
-Everything on which she lies during her menstrual impurity shall be unclean, and everything on which she sits shall be unclean.
+Anything she lies on during her menstrual impurity becomes unclean, and anything she sits on is also unclean.

 ## Leviticus 15:21
 Anyone who touches her bed must wash their clothes and bathe in water and be unclean until evening.